sillydeveloper/resume/src/andrew_ettinger_resume.md

 ** Front End Engineer **
 February 2014 - April 2014

-Technologies: Javascript, Node.js, AngularJS, Gulp, CSS3, git, JIRA, jQuery, Java, JPA, Guice, Postgres, Bootstrap.
+Technologies: Javascript, Node.js, AngularJS, Gulp, CSS3, git, JIRA, jQuery, Java, Postgres, Bootstrap.

 VendScreen provides cashless payment solutions for unattended sales at vending machines.
-With 6000 devices in the field and roughly 40k transactions daily, I helped VendScreen stabilize their IoT product line and provided vision to the next generation of their devices.
+With 6000 devices in the field and roughly 50k transactions daily, I helped VendScreen stabilize their IoT product line and provided vision to the next generation of their devices.

 * Managed development of embedded systems, Android applications, Java APIs, and front end application development in NodeJS and AngularJS
-* Successfully navigated device and customer information migration to new architecture
+* Implemented agile processes to deliver results
+* Provided competitive analysis to get the right product into the market
 * Grew the team from 2 to 10 engineers
 * Helped guide policy for PCI compliance initiatives
-* Provided a phased architecture to successfully deploy new code into a legacy environment
 * Worked with vendors and strategic partners to deliver cost effective value
+* Successfully migrated existing customers and their data to new architecture

 * * *